Manoui/website/index.md

 ## How to be a mainstream famous quote emitter:

 You may have already developed an intuition that most famous quotes are emitted by politicians in North America, covering mostly politics or justice.
+Let's see what combinations of the previously seen parameters seem to be the most successful when it comes to have a famous quote:

 {% include famous_combinations.html %}

+Uh-oh it looks like you have to be a male politician from North America if you want to be quoted somewhere.
+Too bad if you don't enter this box, but you can always give it a try :)
 {% include nonfamous_combinations.html %}

-Would you want to consider some additional parameters to predict the fame of a quote?
+Now that we have a better overview of the profile of speakers behind famous quotes, we can take a closer look at the quotes.

-## Is 'platypus' often use in famous sentences?
+## Is the word 'platypus' often used in famous sentences?
+In the plot below you can slide over the plot with your cursor to see the most used words in famous versus non-famous quotes:

 {% include word_occurrence_stopwords.html %}

-In the plot below you can slide over the plot with your cursor to see the most used words in famous versus non-famous quotes.
 There are a lot of similarities in the highly frequent words, such as the use of ‘people’, ‘going’, ‘think’, etc. But some frequent words are specific to the famous quotes: ‘us’, ‘president’, ‘country’, etc. as compared to ‘like’, ‘really’, ’time’ in non-famous quotes.
-This relates to what you previously observed, in the majority of famous quotes are neutral, as compared to most positive quotes in non-famous ones.
-Moreover, you saw the high proportion of politician speakers in both the famous and non-famous datasets, which also explains the occurrence of some specific words.
+This relates to what you previously observed, you saw the high proportion of politician speakers in both the famous and non-famous datasets, which also explains the occurrence of some specific words.

 We also considered several additional parameters such as:
 * The length of a quote (the number of words, and characters)